| AE6AC

 Figure 9,

 Finished 17m Moxon with flat black on PVC parts.
+My first contact

 with the Moxon was a small net out of Australia with VK2AXB, ZF6GS